Developer path

 Next steps

-Once the cited plan works, the useful question is how it maps to your current red-team process.
+Once the cited plan works, the useful question is how this K²-built context layer maps to your current red-team process.

 Replace the synthetic target profile with one production target you already red-team.